Gwaha-ju: Varieties and brewing

 A recipe for gwaha-ju in the 17th century cookbook Ŭmsik timibang states:

 A bottle of boiled and cooled water is added to nuruk (fermentation starter) powder and set aside overnight, strained with additional sterile water.
 A mal (18 L) of glutinous rice is steamed, cooled, and mixed with the nuruk-solution.
 After 3 days of primary fermentation, 20 bokja (9-10 L) of soju (distilled liquor) is added to the rice wine.
 The fortified rice wine is consumed after 7 days of secondary fermentation.

 A recipe for gwaha-ju in the 1809 encyclopaedia Kyuhap ch'ongsŏ states:

 1–2 doe (1.8-3.6 L) of white non-glutinous rice is cooked into beombeok (thick porridge), cooled, and mixed with nuruk powder.
 A mal (18 L) of glutinous rice is steamed, cooled, and mixed with the nuruk mixture.
 After 7 days of primary fermentation, 20 bokja (9-10 L) of soju (distilled liquor) is added to the rice wine.

-Today, family recipes passed down through generations usually utilize various medicinal herbs as supplementary ingredients.
+Today, family recipes passed down through generations usually utilize various medicinal herbs as supplementary ingredients.Modern descriptions of production similarly note that soju is added to fermented liquor, followed by further fermentation and aging.
 A recipe in the 1827 document Imwon gyeongjeji states that ohyang-soju (five flavour distilled liquor) is made by: "brewing rice wine with cooked glutinous rice and nuruk (fermentation starter); adding powdered herbs such as sandalwood, costus, snowparsley, and clove, as well as whole walnuts and jujubes and soju (distilled liquor) after the primary fermentation; sealing hermetically for the secondary fermentation; opening the wine jar after 7 days and sealing again; and letting age for 29 days."